Genital warts are a type of sexually transmitted disease caused by certain strains of the Human Papillomavirus (HPV).

 Although genital warts and their prevalence in our population may seem frightening, they are rarely painful or result in severe medical complications.
 While a very small percentage of people may experience difficulty in urinating or bleeding during intercourse, most people notice only a change in their skin’s topography.
 Treatment, however, is very important to prevent further spread and to remove the virus from your skin.
-In New York, Dr. Gary Goldenberg offers several treatment options to his patients.
+In New York, Goldenberg Dermatology offers several treatment options to their patients.
 Treatment for genital warts includes removal by electrocautery or surgical excision.
 Cryosurgery, the most commonly used treatment option, essentially freezes the wart so it will die and fall from the skin.
-Dr. Goldenberg may use a variety of other pharmaceuticals or chemicals to treat and/or remove the warts.
-The may include Imiquimod, Veregen, Podophyllin and podofilox (Condylox) or Trichloroacetic acid (TCA).
+Our doctors may use a variety of other pharmaceuticals or chemicals to treat and/or remove warts.
+These may include Imiquimod, Veregen, Podophyllin, and podofilox (Condylox) or Trichloroacetic acid (TCA).
+They also now provide a new form of treatment called Swift which targets the local immune system to clear the virus.
 With adequate medical intervention, genital warts can be successfully treated and the patient’s skin will return to its normal appearance and texture.

 consultations to all patients.

 We are here to help.